-Join Tim Grey for an in-depth discussion in this video Using HDR Efex Pro with Photoshop, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Using HDR Efex Pro with Photoshop, part of Learning HDR (2012).

 I find that HDR Effects Pro from Nik software is a very easy to use tool for …creating HDR images.
 Let's take a look at how we can use HDR …Effects Pro directly from Photoshop in order to process and create an HDR image. …To get started I'll go to the File menu and choose Automate followed by Merge to …HDR Effects Pro.
 When I choose that command I'll get a …dialog where I can specify which images I want to assemble into an HDR result. …I'll go ahead and click the Select button and you can see I can navigate to a …particular folder.
 And select the Individual raw captures …that I want to blend into a single HDR image.…